dunja-tomic/antelopes/server/README.md

 npm run start
 ```

-The app is now running - navigate to [`http://localhost:3001/`](http://localhost:3001/) and you should see a message that says "Hello World".
+The app is now running - navigate to [`http://localhost:3001/`](http://localhost:3001/) and you should see a success message.